 Fair housing laws protect against discrimination in housing.
 Discrimination is illegal if the reason for the discrimination is listed in the law.
 If the reason for the discrimination isn’t listed in the law, the discrimination is not illegal.

 - “I won’t rent to you because you’re African.”
-Illegal discrimination based on race, color, or national origin.
+Illegal discrimination based on national origin and possibly race and color.

 - “I won’t rent to you because you smoke.”
 Not illegal discrimination.

-It’s illegal for anyone to discriminate against or harass anyone in housing because of these prohibited bases:
+It’s illegal to discriminate against or harass anyone about housing because of the person's:

 Landlords, realtors, banks, neighbors, towns and other people can consider other things when making decisions about housing.
 For example, they can make sure you can afford the housing.
 A landlord can ask for landlord references.
 But they can't refuse you housing, have different rules or assume things about you because of any of the reasons listed above.